 European Practice Exchange on Deradicalisation

 The European Practice Exchange on Deradicalisation (EPEX) project came to an end on February 2019.
 It aimed to establish a network of European practitioners from between 12 to 15 organisations dealing with the challenges of ISIS-inspired radicalisation and recruitment to militant islamist extremism.
 The project is focused on organising a cross-border knowledge transfer to allow organisations to share experiences and lessons learned, and to enable activity-based peer-learning.

-The project, supported by Robert Bosch Foundation, King Baudouin Foundation, Open Society Foundation and Fritt Ord Foundation, was designed and implemented by the Violence Prevention Network (VPN) thanks to the NEF funding.
+The project, supported by Robert Bosch Foundation, King Baudouin Foundation, Open Society Foundation and Fritt Ord Foundation, was designed and implemented by the Violence Prevention Network (VPN) through the NEF funding.
 VPN is a group of experienced specialists who have successfully engaged in anti-violence work and the prevention of extremism, and in the deradicalisation of extremist-motivated offenders, for a number of years.